Brxdl3y/Naivas-Network-Lab/README.md

 📌**Executive Summary**

-This project models a realistic enterprise campus network for a supermarket environment, inspired by Naivas’ operational layout.
+🔹This project models a realistic enterprise campus network for a supermarket environment, inspired by Naivas’ operational layout.
 The design goes beyond basic connectivity to emphasize determinism, resilience, and operational clarity — the qualities expected in production networks managed by NOC teams and enterprise engineers.

 Rather than treating configuration as an end in itself, this lab demonstrates intentional design choices: where **routing** lives, how **loops** are controlled, why **redundancy** is structured the way it is, and how failure is anticipated rather than feared.